 fake, false, faux, mock, simulated, unreal

 When do we want a substitute master-piece and when do we want the real deal?
 When is it OK for a “stand-in” for a good meal?
 Is it acceptable to have fake Chamomile tea?
 Is it just as good to have the spokeswoman for the President?
-Is synthetic leather the way you want it to feel and wear?
-Sometimes “Yes,” and sometimes “No, hell NO!”
+Is synthetic leather the way you want it to feel and to wear?
+Sometimes “Yes,” and sometimes “No way, hell NO!”

 Times are changing, it may not feel like it, but there is always time to sit and think about what you really want: when is faux leather perfectly fine?
 (Another is simulated training, which can be as good, if not better than, the real thing?
 Think of flying.)
 When is fake money just as good as cash on the barrel head, or is it ever?
 Have you cashed out you Bitcoin yet?
 You will avoid that 25% correction, right?
 Think about it.